codekopf/Coursera-OOJPDSaB/README.md

 * [Priority queue in Java](http://stackoverflow.com/questions/683041/java-how-do-i-use-a-priorityqueue)

+### Week 5 ###
+Fifth week was focuse on understanding several terms in graph theory such as: Traveling Salesperson Problem; P, NP, NP-Hard problem; Hamiltonian or Eulerian graph; and others.

 ## TODO ###
 + Improve project based on the Peer-review for the 3rd week.
 There are some good ideas which I got as a feedback.
 + Explain better Difference between DFS and BFS
 + Add comments for custom class methods
 + How would you implemented street type by enum?
 + More defensive programming - check starter code for some good tips
++ Write more tests for A* (does not look it works ...)